 The whistle was originally constructed in the flat-top style (above) with internal “chambers” forming the three notes which comprised the “chime” tone.
-Whistles of this design were fitted to the 1936-37 series 4-6-6-4s and the 1937 & 1939 orders of 4-8-4s.
+Whistles of this design were fitted to the 1936-1937 series Challengers and the 1937 and 1939 orders of 4-8-4s.
 Hancock later changed the bell design to the step-top type in which the chambers are externally visible.
-All of the 1942-44 4-6-6-4s, the 1944 4-8-4’s and the Big Boy’s were fitted with the later design when constructed.
+All of the 1942-1944 Challengers, the 1944 4-8-4s, and the Big Boys, were fitted with the later design when constructed.
 By the end of steam relatively few of the flat-top whistles remained in service, having been replaced by step-top units.
 Built to the same internal dimensions, these whistles would have produced the same tones.

 One of the interesting elements of steam whistles is the degree to which the sound produced can vary, even when of the same design and construction.
 These tracks illustrate Hancock long-bell whistles operating properly and some performing very poorly.
 Refer to the captions for related data.